Our vision is to transform the planning system and housing market by creating a thriving PropTech marketplace.

 The Directory is seed-funded by the Digital Planning programme and delivered and managed by the Digital Task Force for Planning, an innovation-led not-for profit organisation.
 It’s a ‘one-stop shop’ providing planners and the private sector with a comprehensive and user-friendly resource to help them find and use digital planning tools and services.
 It currently lists over 100 digital planning service providers, including their area of expertise, case studies and contact details, to help drive adoption of these tools to enhance planning processes.

-- Enhanced accessibility, transparency and useability of land ownership and availability data
+- Enhancing accessibility, transparency and useability of land ownership and availability data

 - Unlocking small site and SME potential through de-risking investment and viability